-Jacques Viénot created the Institute of Industrial Aesthetics (2) , the first trade union of the profession, a magazine which was the union’s mouthpiece for more than twenty years, and the first international liaison committee (which later became the International Council of Societies of Industrial Design).
+Jacques Viénot created the Institute of Industrial Aesthetics (2) , the first trade union of the profession, a magazine which was the union’s voice for more than twenty years, and the first international liaison committee (which later became the International Council of Societies of Industrial Design).
 He was the instigator of the first specific teachings in the discipline and he also ran one of the foremost agencies of the fifties, “Technès”.
-The chronological study presented here allows for an analysis of his professional choices and insight into his commitment to the founding theories of modernity and historical events of the time.
-The underlying question is that of the significance of the industrial aesthetics project during the re-construction period after the second world war, and how it links with projects in other industrialised countries as well as how it differs from those of other countries.
+The chronological study presented here analyzes his professional choices and offers insight into his commitment to the founding theories of modernity and the historical events of the time.
+The underlying question is that of the significance of the industrial aesthetics project during the re-construction period after the Second World War, and how it links with projects in other industrialized countries, as well as how it differs from those in other countries.

 This vast study remains to be undertaken.
-In the framework of the present article, I have retained what seemed to me to be the essential conclusions of my monographic work on Jacques Viénot !5) .
+In the framework of the present article, I have retained the essential conclusions of my monographic work on Jacques Viénot !5) .
 The period prior to the 1950s is only sketched out here, although it could, in itself, constitute a whole field of study.

 The decorative arts to the defence of Industrial Aesthetics